 The hierarchy of the evidence is explained by the image below.
 It is often called as evidence pyramid and it is used to illustrate the evolution of the literature.

-At the very base of the pyramid, there is basis of every research – Idea followed by laboratory research.
-At the top is meta-analysis.
+At the very base of the pyramid, there is the basis of every research – Idea followed by laboratory research.
+At the top is a meta-analysis.

 Next comes systematic reviews which usually focus on a clinical topic and answer a specific question.
 The studies are reviewed, assessed, and the results summarized according to the predetermined criteria of the review question.